 - Top 5 padel injuries: Padel elbow, shoulder tendinopathy, ankle sprain, knee pain, and lower back — all predominantly overuse, not acute trauma

-- Padel elbow treatment: Eccentric wrist extension + manual therapy resolves lateral epicondylitis in 6-12 weeks (Landesa-Piñeiro et al., 2022, 19 RCTs)
+- Padel elbow treatment: Eccentric wrist extension + manual therapy are the physiotherapy methods with the greatest effect for lateral epicondylitis (Landesa-Piñeiro et al., 2022, systematic review of 19 studies); typical recovery is 6-12 weeks

 Padel has surged in popularity across Israel — and so have padel-related physiotherapy presentations.
 Unlike tennis, padel involves more lateral movements, shorter court distances, sudden directional changes near glass walls, and a heavier, shorter racket that demands constant wrist stabilisation.
 Understanding the specific injury profile helps you train smarter and recover faster.